KarineMellata/LanguageRecognition/README.md

 All in Jupyter Notebook files
 ## Approach
-First approach will be using word n grams with n=2
+First approach will be using word n grams with n=2 Laplace smoothing applied to likelihood with a smoothing factor of 1

 ### Some useful notes on theory
 Bayes is based on conditional probability :